-- Learn about the procedure.
-Before you check into the hospital, learn everything you can about hip replacement surgery, the type of replacement joints available, and the details of recovery.
-Check out reputable web sites such as the American Academy of Orthopaedic Surgeons (AAOS) or the American Association of Hip and Knee Surgeons (AAHKS).
+Learn about the procedure.
+Before you check into the hospital, find out everything you can about hip replacement surgery, the type of joints to choose from, and what to expect during recovery.
+Check out expert web sites like the American Academy of Orthopaedic Surgeons (AAOS) or the American Association of Hip and Knee Surgeons (AAHKS).

-- Write down questions for your surgeon.
-You're going to have lots of questions for your doctor, but it may be hard to remember them all when you're sitting in the office.
-Instead, write down questions beforehand on a pad and go in prepared.
+Write down questions for your surgeon.
+You're going to have a bunch of things to ask about, but it may be hard to remember them all when you're sitting in the office.
+Jot down a list beforehand on a pad so you'll be prepared for your appointment.

-- Consider the impact on work.
+Consider the impact on work.
 Think through how surgery and recovery will affect your job and home life.
-Depending on the demands of your job, you may need a few weeks -- or even a few months -- away from work.
+Depending on what you do for a living, you may need a few weeks -- or even a few months -- away from your workplace.

-- Get in shape.
-If you go into surgery in good shape, you could dramatically speed up your recovery.
+Get in shape before surgery.
+It could help speed up your recovery.
 If you're overweight, try to lose a few pounds.
-Building up strength is important too.
+Build up your strength, too.
 A strong upper body will make it much easier to get around on crutches or a walker.

-- Meet with a physical therapist.
-Physical therapy is key to a good recovery and a successful hip replacement.
-Instead of waiting until after surgery, see if you can meet with the physical therapist now.
-Learning some of the exercises before surgery could make them easier to do later.
+Meet with a physical therapist.
+It's helpful to do this before your surgery.
+The right exercise is key to a good recovery and a successful hip replacement.
+If you learn how to do some before your operation, it will make them easier to do later.

-- Get family to help.
+Get family and friends to help.
 No one can recover from hip replacement alone.
-Work out a plan with your family.
+Work out a plan with your loved ones now.
 If you live alone, see if a friend or close relative could stay with you for a while.
-If you don't have a support system you can rely on, ask your doctor if you could stay in a rehab facility after surgery while you recover.
+If you don't have a support system you can rely on, ask your doctor if you could stay in a rehab center after surgery while you recover.

-- Rearrange your home.
-If you'll be recuperating at home, you need to make some changes.
-Consider moving your bedroom to the first floor.
+Rearrange your home.
+It's important to make changes now so everything will be ready when you get back from the hospital.
+Consider sleeping in a room on the first floor.
 Set up a kind of "base camp" where you'll spend most of your time -- with phone, computer, remotes, and everything else you'll need in easy reach.
 Make sure your house will be easy to move around in with a walker or crutches.
 Remove possible tripping hazards, such as loose rugs.

-- Buy assistive devices.
-Gadgets -- such as reachers or long-handled shoe horns -- will come in handy after surgery.
-Setting up railings on stairways or in the bathroom could also make life after surgery easier and safer.
+Buy helpful gadgets.
+Devices like reachers or long-handled shoe horns will come in handy after surgery.
+Set up railings on stairways or in the bathroom to make life during recovery easier and safer.